 Spring is a time for renewal and renewal.
-That is why many people choose spring as the time to clean and clean their homes.
+That is why many people choose spring as the time to clean and clean their homes as well as securing their storage unit.
 Many items can be donated to charity or placed in the trash or recycling bin.
 However, some things have too much sentimental or practical value to give or throw away.

 Self-storage may be the answer to keeping those items, but they shouldn’t constantly take up precious space in your home.
 Self-storage is a $40 billion industry in the United States, one in 10 households nationwide rents a self-storage device.1 Regardless of the items in your storage device, Whether you have accurate or sentimental value, it’s essential to ensure that the lock you use to secure your storage prevents theft of those items.